brichbourg/Multi-Tier-App-Demo/README.md

 ##Information

 This is a VERY basic Python based web application I created to be used to demo with SDN environments (Cisco ACI, VMWare NSX, etc).
 This application uses the web server Apache2 and MySQL as the backend database to function.
-The idea is to run Apache2 with the python scripts and MySQL on separate servers and then manipulate network policies between Web/App Server and DB server to break to application.
+The idea is to run Apache2 with the python scripts and MySQL on separate servers and then manipulate network policies between Web/App Server and DB server the break to application.

 The functions created allow a user to view contents, add records to, and erase the contents of a MySQL database.